-Projections of available capital and economic capital requirements are carried out at least annually.
+Projections of Monument Re's capital position are carried out at least annually.
 This includes analysis of management actions that can be taken in advance or in response to adverse events, to ensure that the capital position remains robust.
 These projections, combined with stress and scenario testing across a range of adverse scenarios, underpin the Group's capital planning.